History of Ireland (1801–1923): The Great Famine, 1845–1851

 Despite Ireland producing a net surplus of food, most of it was exported to England and elsewhere.
 Public works schemes were set up but proved inadequate, and the situation became catastrophic when epidemics of typhoid, cholera and dysentery took hold.
-About £2,000,000 was donated all over the world by charities and private donors, including the Choctaw people in the US, former slaves in the Caribbean, Sultan Abdülmecid I of the Ottoman Empire, Queen Victoria of the United Kingdom, and future Tsar Alexander II of Russia.
+About £2,000,000 was donated all over the world by charities and private donors, including the Choctaw people in the US, former slaves in the Caribbean, Sultan Abdülmecid I of the Ottoman Empire, Queen Victoria, and future Tsar Alexander II of Russia.
 However the inadequate nature of the British Government's initiatives led to a problem becoming a catastrophe.

 Emigration was not uncommon in Ireland in the years preceding the Famine.
 Between 1815 and 1845, Ireland had already established itself as the major supplier of overseas labour to Great Britain and North America.
 However, emigration reached a peak during the famine, particularly in the years 1846–1855.
 The famine also saw increased emigration to Canada and assisted passages to Australia.
 Because of ongoing political tensions between the US and the UK, the resulting large and influential Irish American diaspora created, financed and encouraged the Irish independence movement.
 In 1858, the Irish Republican Brotherhood (IRB, also known as the Fenians) was founded as a secret society dedicated to armed rebellion against the British.
 A related organisation formed in New York was known as Clan na Gael, which several times organised raids into the British Province of Canada.
 While the Fenians had a considerable presence in rural Ireland, the Fenian Rising launched in 1867 was a fiasco.
 Moreover, wider support for Irish republicanism, in the face of harsh laws against sedition, was minimal in the period.